Meet Sarah Statham of Simply by Arrangement flowers

 Please describe what you do and tell us a little bit about your journey

 I am a floral designer, with a love of seasonal, British grown flowers and I spend most of my time teaching the art of floral design to others.
-I also design for weddings and events and magazines.
+Also, I design for weddings and events and magazines through my business Simply by Arrangement flowers.

 I spent 20 years as a criminal lawyer before taking the leap into flowers full time.
 They had always been a hobby (and a welcome distraction from a sometimes stressful job) and like many others I had dreams of working somehow with flowers.
 When government cut backs forced the closure of my office I decided to re-train and have never looked back.
 It was perhaps one of those things that was meant to happen.